Maicon (footballer, born 1990): Lokomotiv Moscow

 On 10 March 2010, Maicon joined Lokomotiv Moscow in a four-and-a-half-year contract.
 He made his debut abroad ten days later, replacing goalscorer Dmitri Sychev in a 3–0 home win against Krylia Sovetov Samara.

 Maicon scored his first goal abroad on 15 May 2010, netting the last in a 2–0 home win against Amkar Perm.
 A regular starter in the following campaigns, he scored a brace in a 4–0 home routing of Anzhi Makhachkala on 5 November 2016.

 Antalyaspor

 On 16 June 2017, after seven years in Russia, Maicon moved to Turkey after agreeing to a contract with Antalyaspor, effective as of 1 July.
 On 9 January 2019, Antalyaspor announced that Maicon's contract was terminated by mutual consent.

 Atlético Mineiro

 On 14 January 2019, Maicon returned to Brazil and joined Atlético Mineiro on a free transfer.
 He left the club in February 2020.

 International career

 Maicon represented Brazil at under-17 and under-20 levels, playing an essential role in the latter's victory against Germany for the quarter-finals of the 2009 FIFA U-20 World Cup in Egypt by scoring a brace in a 2–1 victory, which allowed Brazil to proceed to the semifinals.
+In the final against Ghana, he missed one of the three penalties missed by Brazil, resulting in Ghana winning the tournament.